What is a Registered Behavior Technician® (RBT®)?

 How long do I have to complete the training?

-The RBT training must be completed within 180 days (6 months) of the date you purchased the online training course.
+The RBT training must be completed within 180 days (6 months) of the date you purchase the online training course.
 The training course should not be completed in less than five days.

 How many of the 40 hours are live instruction?

-All 40 hours of this online training are conducted online.
 None of these hours are live instruction.
+All 40 hours of this training are conducted online.
 Additional live training must be provided by your supervising BCBA during the Competency Assessment.

 Is a group discount available?

-Where do I find a BCBA to supervise me?
+How do I find a BCBA to do my Competency Assessment?